Managers Anonymous: A Support Group

-In 2014 his sister Amy accepted a challenging new management position and together they started discussing ways in which she could approach some of the issues she was encountering.
+In 2014 his sister Amy accepted a challenging new management position, and together they started discussing ways in which she could approach some of the challenges she was encountering.

-The reason many people become managers is because they were good at something else.
-Once placed into their new role there is often very little support or training for their new responsibilities.
-Over the following months they have to make the all the mistakes that every new manager makes.
-Many quit in frustration.
-Others struggle through until they gain the required skills.
-Some end up stuck in a job that they don’t have the skills for, or the support to develop them.
+Many people get their first leadership role because they did a great job at something else.
+Once placed into their new role, there is often very little support or training for their new responsibilities.
+Over the following months, they make the mistakes that every new manager makes as they learn how to do their new job.
+Some quit in frustration.
+Others make it through the learning skills and acquire the required skills.
+Sadly, some end up stuck in a job without the support they need to develop the necessary skills.

-This lack of support and training seems crazy when you consider the costs which unskilled management can have on everyone involved!
-The new manager is stressed as they are learning, the poor decisions effect their team and the organisation as a whole can suffer.
+This lack of support and training seems crazy when you consider the costs unskilled management can have on everyone involved!
+It's stressful for the new manager as they are learning, poor decisions adversely affect the team, and the organisation as a whole can suffer.

 Adam’s personal belief is that being a skilled manager isn’t complicated, but it can be intensely challenging.
 The skills required are rarely taught in school and generally have to be individually sought and acquired.

 It is his belief that groups like Managers Anonymous are a fantastic place for people to practice the underlying skills required to become a superb manager.

 How does one learn good judgement?
 Experience.
 How does one get experience?
 Bad judgement. — Adam Kahane

 There’s no getting around the fact that experience is a key part of becoming a skilled manager.
 No matter what else you do, you have to spend time on the ground.
 But there are ways in which a group can greatly facilitate the process.
 One of our observations from facilitating this group is that when managers get really stuck, there is often a common pattern.
 The person who is stuck doesn’t clearly understand what it is they want to happen, and there is an uncomfortable conversation which they are avoiding.